laxpsy/library-of-babel/src/content/blog/sew-dec-7.md

 DFA
 ![comparison-of-pathological-regex.png](/blog-images/sew-dec-7/dfa-example.png)
+Credits to Owen Stephen's article for the above two images.
 See the exponential blow up in states?
 We went from 4 states, to 8.
 I'm cherry-picking a bad example here, for most cases the conversion will not result in so many states, but these corner-cases is what results in catastrophic failures.
 See this [Owen Stephen's article for more.](https://www.owenstephens.co.uk/blog/2014/09/28/NFA_DFA.html)

 Issue with the first algorithm is precisely this exponential blow-up in stages, and issue with the second algorithm is _exploring multiple paths_.
 A DFA is like a look-up table, whereas an NFA is like a recursion problem where you have to backtrack and explore multiple paths.
 With an NFA, you _cannot_ say that there's a match or there's no match without trying all possible paths.
 If you encounter a match early, good for you - or you'll be stuck trying paths again and again for a long time.
 At the same time, constructing an NFA is easier than constructing a DFA - NFAs are easier to understand and express the Regex pattern in a way that's very intuitive and easy to understand.
 Just see the above example.